NathanCotrim/Do-Your-Asking/README.md

 <h2>Description:</h2>

 <p>This is a anonimous questions forum, maded with nodeJS, SqLite, HTML and CSS.
-I will add a feature to answer the questions later!</p>
+I will add a feature to answer the questions later!
+You can do your questions in any room or create your own, just who has the password can delete or mark as readed the question!</p>

 <br>